About the League

 Gotham Girls Roller Derby is a 501c3 non-profit organization that is run by a volunteer force of skaters and league members who chip in their diverse skills to make the league roll.

-The Gotham Girls are a proud founding member of the Women’s Flat Track Derby Association - a governing body to promote flat track derby (www.wftda.com).
-WFTDA provides member leagues with support including insurance, a unified rule set, collective national bargaining leverage, and rankings, along with organizing regional and national tournaments each year.
+Gotham is a proud founding member of the Women’s Flat Track Derby Association - a governing body to promote flat track derby (www.wftda.com).
+WFTDA provides member leagues with support including insurance, a unified rule set, collective national bargaining leverage, and rankings, along with organizing regional and international tournaments each year.
 The WFTDA is itself a not-for-profit association.

 What is the difference between the All-Stars, Traitors, Terminators, the borough-based teams (Manhattan, Bronx, Brooklyn, Queens), and the Diamond District?

 Gotham's four home teams are named for Manhattan, Bronx, Brooklyn and Queens and are drafted from each year's Fresh Meat class.
-These teams compete against each other locally for the home Gotham Girls Championship trophy each season.
+These teams compete against each other locally for the Gotham Championship trophy, the Golden Skate, each season.

-The Gotham Girls All-Stars is a top ranked traveling team made up of skaters from each of Gotham's four home teams.
+Gotham's All-Stars are a top ranked traveling team made up of skaters from each of Gotham's four home teams.
 The All-Stars are Gotham's officially chartered team within the Women's Flat Track Derby Association and play at the highest competitive levels of the sport all over the world.

 The Wall Street Traitors and Grand Central Terminators are other traveling teams made up of skaters from each of the four home teams.
 They're not eligible for WFTDA rankings, but they do play against All-Star teams and B-teams around the country.

 The Diamond District is the league's development team and competes against other regional teams.

 Are skaters placed on teams based on the borough in which they live?

 No. Just as in any professional sport, skaters are drafted onto the teams that need their specific skills.
 Players often don't live in the borough that their team represents.